-Lucky for us, Owen is not only an expert in all things ADU, but he is also a long-time friend of Schoolhouse and even served as the developer for the Pittsburgh Detective Building, Schoolhouse’s newest location.
+Lucky for us, Owen is not only an expert in all things ADU, but he is also a long-time friend of Schoolhouse.
 After seeing the minimalist Mallory ADU Owen created with Dyer Studio, we caught up with Owen to learn more about his process, thoughts on community building, and how to seamlessly pull off building an ADU.

 Mallory ADU via Spencer Eide

 Tell us a bit about your background – when did your passion for building become more than an interest?